kmariecarl/AO-Archive/mySQLTools/README.md

+# SQL Tools for Park-and-Ride Research
 This subfolder of my git repo contains SQL scripts that were created mainly for Task 5 of the Bus-Highway project.
-These tools may be applicable in the shared mobility software development, so keep on hand.
+These tools may be applicable elsewhere (such as shared mobility contexts), so keep on hand.